brendan-nobadthing/kafka-trivia/README.md

 # kafka-trivia
-Sample code supporting a conference talk on Kafka and Dotnet
+Sample code supporting a conference talk on Kafka and Dotnet.